 Our answer: The Zammad Chat Widget¶

-- We’ll only display the Chat widget, if at least one agent is available and the agent still has capacity. - If no agent is online or the agents are absend, the chat won’t be available
+- We’ll only display the chat widget, if at least one agent is available and the agent still has capacity. - If no agent is online or the agents are absend, the chat won’t be available

-- Zammad does not respond to chat messages on it’s on to ensure that there’s no strange delay coming afterwards.
+- Zammad does not respond to chat messages on it’s own to ensure that there’s no strange delay coming afterwards.
 Zammad will fire a (configurable by agent) auto response as soon as the agents accepts the Chat request.

 Configuration of the Chat widget¶

 You can create chat widgets for your web pages to allow visitors to chat with you.

 The area for configuring the chat can be found in the admin area at Channels –> Chat: